Ask the Experts: Pneumococcal

 Multiple sclerosis is not a contraindication to any vaccine, including pneumococcal vaccines.

-People with multiple sclerosis may be on immunosuppressive medication and immunosuppressed people should receive either PCV20 alone or PCV15 followed by PPSV23 a minimum of 8 weeks later.
+People with multiple sclerosis may be on immunosuppressive medication.
+If so, immunosuppressed people should receive PCV20 or PCV21 alone or PCV15 followed by PPSV23 a minimum of 8 weeks later.

 Studies done in children showed possible interference with the response to PCV7 when PCV7 and the Menactra brand of MenACWY-D (by Sanofi) were given simultaneously.
 For this reason, Menactra was recommended not to be given at the same time as PCV.
 However, Menactra is no longer available, so this is no longer a consideration.